browserengineering/book/book/animations.md

         self.node = node
 ```

 Next we need a `draw` method.
+This will be used to execute the visual effect in
+either draw or raster, depending on the results of the compositing algorithm.
-This only does something for visual effect
+This only does something for visual effect subclasses.
+It takes an `op`
-subclasses:
+parameter; the `op` later on will be a place to put the draw command on a
+`skia.Surface`.

 ``` {.python}
 class DisplayItem: